jonbri/starparam/README.md

 ```

 ### remove
-Remove a parameter from the url.
+Generate a url string with a parameter removed.

 ```
 // url is http://localhost?foo=bar